Lynn Abbey: Publication and marriage

 Abbey began publishing in 1979 with Daughter of the Bright Moon and the short story "The Face of Chaos," in Thieves' World, the first part of the Thieves' World shared world anthology.

-On August 28, 1982 she married Robert Asprin, editor of the Thieves' World books, and became his co-editor.
+On August 28, 1982, she married Robert Asprin, editor of the Thieves' World books, and became his co-editor.
 She also contributed to other shared world series during the 1980s, including Heroes in Hell and Merovingen Nights.

-She began writing for TSR, Inc. around 1994 while continuing to write novels and editing anthologies.
+She began writing for TSR, Inc. around 1994 while continuing to write novels and edit anthologies.
 Her works for TSR include stories set in the Forgotten Realms and the Dark Sun settings.
 Lynn Abbey wrote for TSR's Dark Sun series starting with The Brazen Gambit.
 Further novels in the series include The Rise and Fall of a Dragon King, a novel exploring the topic of genocide, a central theme in the ancient history of Athas, the world on which the Dark Sun setting takes place.
 Along with Cinnabar Shadows, all three of Abbey's books written for the Athasian setting take place in and around the City-state of Urik.